kaiofour/DSA/2_Midterm/2_Hash_Tables/readme.md

 Keep in mind that linear probing can suffer from clustering, where a group of keys hash to the same slot, leading to poor performance.
 Other collision resolution techniques, like chaining or open addressing, can be more efficient in certain scenarios.

+//

+# todolist
+    1. open hashing in a closed environment

+    2. use the id number and add all the ones(1s)

+    value of the student id (binary) % 2 == hash value/

+Stack
+1. push, pop, peek (isEmpty, initStack)

+Diction
+1. get, add, remove (initDict)